a tour guide is giving a tour of the Homestead parlor. Everyone in the photo is wearing a K95 mask.

 • Please complete our Group Tour Request Form here.

-• A staff member will confirm your group tour reservation by providing an agreement form and invoice.
+• A staff member will be in touch to schedule your group tour and confirm your reservation by providing an agreement form and invoice.

 Please review our Accessibility page before making your reservation request.
 Let us know of any access needs when you fill out your group tour request form so we can work with you to create the best experience for your group.